“There’s a reason He called us His Body and not His Estate.”

 And we are the sisters who can’t be torn apart, who rise up with Beth Moore’s wisdom: “We break our sinful stereotypes in Christianity the same way we break them in the world – we get to know people we’re prejudiced toward.”

-We are God’s daughters are done with ghettos and are on fire with the good news.
+We are God’s people are done with ghettos and are on fire with the good news.

-We are the women who are ready obey the mandate of the Thursday before Good Friday, who live the new commandment of Maundy Thursday and find one woman different than we are and us broken women, we start breaking down walls and we reach out to a sister of a different denomination, a different political leaning, a different nationality, a different culture, a different orientation, a different skin color –a different religion.
+We are the People of the Cross who are ready obey the mandate of the Thursday before Good Friday, who live the new commandment of Maundy Thursday and find one woman different than we are and us broken people who start breaking down walls and we reach out to someone of a different denomination, a different political leaning, a different nationality, a different culture, a different orientation, a different skin color –a different religion.

-The Christians who instead of waging attack on the implicit issues of another’s faith life — spend our lives openly encouraging an explicit faith in the living Christ.
-We are sisters who really believe the Bible, that “The Lord knows those who are His” (2 Tim.
+We are the People of the Cross who instead of waging attack on the implicit issues of another’s faith life — spend our lives openly encouraging an explicit faith in the living Christ.
+We are God’s people who really believe the Bible, that “The Lord knows those who are His” (2 Tim.
 2:19), and we could be the ones who stop judging and simply make our lives about the joy-filled proclamation of knowing Him and making Him known.

 Why be afraid of guilt by association – when if we don’t associate beyond the walls, no one will ever come to know the wonders of His grace?